McKinney-Vento Homeless Act

 - School in the zone where the student currently resides

-- Transportation: Students in highly mobile or homeless situations are entitled to transportation to and from the school of origin if feasible, in the student's best interest and requested by the parent, guardian or unaccompanied youth.
+- Transportation: To and from the school of origin if feasible, in the student's best interest and requested by the parent, guardian or unaccompanied youth.

-- Services: Homeless students are entitled to the same programs/services available to other district students, such as gifted and talented education, special education, vocational education, English Language Learner services and tutoring.
-In addition, students may receive emergency clothing, uniforms, school supplies, personal hygiene items or other supplies and services needed.
+- Services: Students may receive emergency clothing, work uniforms, school supplies, personal hygiene items or other supplies and services needed.

 The Texas Homeless Network provides training and technical assistance statewide, helping service providers and communities better serve the homeless population.